dreamalligator/thedropin/README.rst

 5. ``travis encrypt "your-api-token" -x deploy.password`` Override the token in this repo.
 Travis is migrating to Travis travis-ci.com.
 If you have opted into the beta, use the ``--com`` when encrypting the PyPI token.
 6. ``python ./release.py`` Save your changes and bump the version.

-Try bumping the version and tags again using the release script, and push to Github.
-After you've found your groove with this; Give yourself a pat on the back.
-Job well done.
+Try bumping the version and tags again using the release script.
+After you've found your groove with this, give yourself a pat on the back.
+Job well done!

 **********
 References